mbixby/reddit-digest/README.md

 Send yourself a weekly email with top posts from your selected subreddits.

-See example.html for the output.
+See [docs/index.html](https://mbixby.github.io/reddit-digest/) for an example.

 ## Setup